The leading specialists in cultural walking tours

 WHAT TO TAKE WITH YOU

-In many developing countries, things which are easy and inexpensive for us to obtain are unimaginable luxuries - books, maps, first aid kits, children’s toys, sports gear, pens, radios etc. We support the ‘Stuff your Rucksack’ campaign which links local charities to travellers willing to devote some luggage space to these items.
+In many developing countries, things which are easy and inexpensive for us to obtain are unimaginable luxuries - books, maps, first aid kits, children’s toys, sports gear, pens, radios etc.

 Once you book a trip we will send you packing suggestions and Responsible Travel tips - we all need to give serious thought to remembering to bring a proper tough water bottle for refilling (no mountains of plastic water bottles!), taking batteries back home again for proper recycling, using bio-degradable soap and shampoo in rural areas, and carrying along a cotton or hessian bag for putting our locally sourced souvenirs in……